 Pipe clamp sets can be cost as little as $7 each when purchased in bulk, but even the best pipe clamp set rarely costs more than about $20 each.

 Galvanized vs. Black Pipe

-There are two acceptable types of pipe for use in these pipe clamps: galvanized pipe and black steel pipe.
-Either will work fine, but the black pipe is less expensive, and since we're talking about working within a budget, would probably be the choice of most woodworkers.
-That being said, the black pipe can leave stains on the surface of your boards, so you'll want to take some precautions (see below) to make sure that you don't make more work for yourself when it comes to the sanding and finishing steps of your project, particularly if you intend to stain your project or simply top-coat the bare wood with polyurethane or a similar protectant.
+There are two acceptable types of pipe you can use with pipe clamps: galvanized pipe and black steel pipe—the same type traditionally used for gas lines.
+Either will work fine, but the black pipe is less expensive, which makes it the preference for woodworkers on a strict budget.
+That being said, be aware that black pipe can leave stains on the surface of your boards, so you'll want to take some precautions if you are planning to sand, stain, and top-coat the wood.

-While the cost savings and versatility of pipe clamps certainly are an advantage over bar clamps, there are some drawbacks to using this type of clamp.
-The biggest thing to keep in mind is that pipe does bend when put under pressure, particularly over long runs of over 4-feet in length.
-To solve these problems, you'll want to use many clamps on an assembly and apply them to both sides of the assembly.
-By alternating clamps on each side of the board, you should be able to spread out the pressure and keep the boards from bowing one way or the other as you tighten the clamps.
+While the cost savings and versatility of pipe clamps certainly are an advantage over bar clamps, there are some drawbacks:

+- Another problem, particularly on multi-board glue-ups, is that applying too much pressure can cause the boards to deflect, creating bowing.
+To solve this problem, alternate clamps on both sides of the workpiece to spread out the pressure and keep the workpiece from bowing one way or the other.
 Use just enough pressure to tighten the joint, and try to tighten all of the clamps evenly as you go.